 Providing guests with an incident information card

+We require hosts to keep an incident information card in their vehicle at all times.
+Additionally, hosts in California, Georgia, Maine, Oregon, and Washington are required by law to keep this card in their vehicle at all times.
 An incident information card offers guests proof of vehicle insurance.
 It also tells them the steps to take if they’re in an accident.
 The card lists:

 - liability insurance information, including insurance company name and policy number

 - roadside assistance phone number

 - instructions to follow in case of an accident